citiususc/servando/README.md

 In the server, services can receive the information received from the client side, and deal with it as they want, for example storing it in a database for visualization, or publishing it under a REST API.

->**A module for receiving the messages sent by the different services will be available soon in a separate repository.**

 Setting up the project
 ==============================
 In order to set up this project for development, import it from Android Studio, and then include the [core module dependency](https://github.com/citiususc/servando-core) in the PlatformIndependentLibs folder.